gradyl16/subset-sum-reporter/README.md

 # SSum

 SSum is a command line program for computing and reporting on various statistics relating to a sequence of elements and a target sum.
+See `report.pdf` for a full explanation of the dynamic programming algorithm used.

 ## Compilation